danielbarter/personal_website_code_old/CV.md

 ## Education
-- PhD, Pure Mathematics, University of Michigan, 2012-2017.
+- PhD, Pure Mathematics, University of Michigan.
+September 2012 - May 2017.
 Specialized in category theory and representation theory.
 Thesis: [Some Remarks about the Interaction between Quantum Algebra and Representation Stability.](http://danielbarter.github.io/thesis.pdf)
-- B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney, 2008-2011.
+- B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
+March 2008 - December 2011.

 ## Employment
 - University of Sydney.
-2017- .
+August 2017 - .
 Postdoctoral researcher in Physics.
 Thinking about topological phases of matter.
 - University of Michigan.
-2012-2016.
+September 2012 - May 2016.
 Graduate student instructor for calculus 1, 2 and 3.
 Taught classes with 20-30 students, three times a week.
 Held office hours.
 Helped students use Mathematica.
 Graded homework/exams.
 - University of Sydney.
-2011-2012.
+March 2011 - June 2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.

 ## Preprints